Undergraduate minor: communication sciences and disorders

 CSD:5203 Counseling in Communication Disorders1 s.h.

-Collection and integration of case history information from clients/patients, family, caregivers, teachers, relevant others, other professionals; development of appropriate intervention plans that meet client/patient needs in collaboration with client/patient and relevant others; communicating effectively and recognizing needs, values, preferred mode of communication, and cultural linguistic background of client/patient, family, caregivers, relevant others; providing counseling to clients/patients, family, and caregivers regarding communication and swallowing disorders.
+Development of appropriate intervention plans that meet client/patient needs in collaboration with client/patient and relevant others; communicating effectively and recognizing needs, values, preferred mode of communication, and cultural linguistic background of client/patient, family, caregivers, relevant others; providing counseling to clients/patients, family, and caregivers regarding communication and swallowing disorders.

 CSD:5206 Language Disorders: Birth to Five Years3 s.h.